BRIDGES to ESOL

 COURSE AUTHOR & INSTRUCTIONAL DESIGNER

 Andrew Porterfield has been working in the field of English language teaching for 20 years and has taught extensively in private language schools, colleges, schools, prisons and online in Korea, Taiwan and the UK.
 He currently oversees the successful delivery of SRC's ESOL programmes across all six campuses.
-In addition to this, he has also coordinated and developed learning materials for several EU funded projects with focuses on language learning, cultural diversity, well-being and social inclusion.
+In addition to this, he has also coordinated and developed learning materials for several EU funded projects with focuses on language learning, cultural diversity, well-being, digital skills and social inclusion.
 Currently he is working on and creating content for two Erasmus+ projects.
+He also writes and edits learning materials for several global education publishers.

 COURSE CONSULTANTS